NimunB/nimunb/README.md

 **I'm a fourth year Computer Science student at the University of Waterloo with a passion for music, art, graphics, ai, and computer vision.**

-**✨ I’m currently working on: studying artificial intelligence, computer vision, security and privacy, and graphics as part of my 4B term of Computer Science at the University of Waterloo.**
+**✨ I’m currently working on: studying artificial intelligence, computer vision, security and privacy, and networks as part of my 4B term of Computer Science at the University of Waterloo.**

 **🌱 I’m currently learning about: graphics, music production, the intersection between art and technology, and what ethical development looks like.**